-20 Tips to Help You Succeed Online
+Tips to Help You Succeed Online:

 - Print your syllabus!
 It will have information about the professor and course in case you have trouble signing in or contacting your professor.
 If you sign up for online classes, you must have a working computer to complete your assignments—either a personal computer or one in a library.
 Do not rely on a smartphone to complete assignments.
 Check the course syllabus for technology requirements, prior to the class start date.
 Make sure your technology/internet service is sufficient for the class requirements.

 - Read everything your instructor posts.
 You never know when instructors might make updates or give helpful hints.